alexzaganelli/strapi-plugin-email-designer/README.md

 **Enjoy 🎉**

-## ⭐️ Show your support

-Give a star if this project helped you.

 ## 🖐 Requirements

 Complete installation requirements are exact same as for Strapi itself and can be found in the documentation under <a href="https://strapi.io/documentation/v3.x/installation/cli.html#step-1-make-sure-requirements-are-met">Installation Requirements</a>.